chasefromm21/LaJolla/README.md

 (Also in the first screenshot, I was probably lying.
 Not even CLOSE to a Springtomize/MultiBoard/Calypso/IS10... whatever.
 This isn't even a test tweak)

 **NOTE**: Yes the name is sort of irrelevant to the tweak it actually does in question.
-But I still can't help but to overlty obsess with my own birthtown sometimes.. but I kind of a *sorta* promoting the city because it's just so damn good :/
+But I still can't help but to overlty obsess with my own birthtown sometimes.. but I kind of am *sorta* promoting the city because it's just so damn good.. and yes, the "Lorax" tree from the video (also in The Lorax by Dr. Seuss) is dead, unfortunately, according to sources.. :/

 Video on La Jolla (the real city): https://www.youtube.com/watch?v=XSOrx0GzCzo